 Author: Catriona Wootton, Dermatologist, Nottingham University Hospitals NHS Trust, Nottingham, UK.
-DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Maria McGivern/Gus Mitchell.
 December 2017.

-Rickettsiae are small, obligate intracellular, Gram negative bacteria that spend part of their life cycle in an arthropod host (tick, flea, body louse or mite).
+Rickettsiae are small, obligate intracellular, Gram-negative bacteria that spend part of their life cycle in an arthropod host (eg, a tick, flea, body louse or mite).
 Humans are infected with the rickettsial organism either via a bite or contact with faeces from an infected arthropod.
 The disease that develops depends upon the specific bacterium transmitted.
-Many different bacterial species are classified within the rickettsial group and a variety of different clinical manifestations are seen which vary greatly in terms of severity.
+Many different bacterial species are classified within the rickettsial group and diverse clinical manifestations are seen, which vary greatly in terms of severity.
 The majority of rickettsial diseases result in a rash and some will also result in a cutaneous eschar, aiding diagnosis.

-Rickettsial typhi refers to a group of 3 arthropod-borne rickettsial infections that cause typhus fever.
-They are also called typhus group rickettsial disease.
+Rickettsial typhi refers to a group of three arthropod-borne rickettsial infections that cause typhus fever.
+These infections are also called typhus group rickettsial disease.
+These infections are:

-Louse-borne epidemic typhus is seen in emergency situations where there is overcrowding and washing facilities are limited, for example in refugee camps.
+Louse-borne epidemic typhus is seen in emergency situations where there is overcrowding and washing facilities are limited (eg, in refugee camps).

 Rash develops around 3–6 days after the onset of disease.